The great grid upgrade logo

 The Suffolk onshore scheme

-• a high voltage alternating current (HVAC) underground cable of approximately 1.9 km in length between the proposed Friston Substation and a proposed converter station (below)
+• a high voltage alternating current (HVAC) underground cable of approximately 1.9 kilometres (km) in length between the proposed Friston Substation and a proposed converter station (below)

-• a 2 GW high voltage direct current (HVDC) converter station up to 26 metres high plus external equipment (such as lightning protection & railings for walkways) near Saxmundham
+• a 2 GW high voltage direct current (HVDC) converter station up to 26 metres (including permanent access from the B1121 and a new bridge over the River Fromus) high plus external equipment (such as lightning protection & railings for walkways) near Saxmundham

 • a landfall on the Suffolk coast (between Aldeburgh and Thorpeness).